top of page

 New Zealand South Island: Tourist Attraction and Activity Guide

-Where else in the world can you ski snow-capped mountains in the morning and relax on the beach in the afternoon?
-Where else in the world can you find glaciers surrounded by rainforests and rugged beaches?
+Where else in the world can you ski on snow-capped mountains in the morning and unwind on a beach in the afternoon?
+Where else can you find glaciers nestled among rainforests and rugged coastlines?

 Fiordland National Park in South Island of New Zealand